 YOUTH INDIGENOUS FILMMAKING COMMUNITY

 Since being established in 2014, RANU WELUM has helped young people learn about film/video making and develop their skills in media (shooting, editing, even acting, etc).
-More than 20 short films, documentary films and videos have been produced in past 3 years.
+More than 100 young filmmakers/videomakers have been trained and more than 20 short films, documentary films and videos have been produced in past 4 years.

 The idea of this filmmaking community is to encourage everyone to tell about their stories to the world by using audiovisual media.
 We use culture as a weapon against injustice and oppression toward Dayak indigenous people and Video for social change.
 That's our mission.

-Our video works can be seen in Ranu Welum and Dayak Voice Youtube Channels.
+Our video works can be seen in Ranu Welum Youtube Channel.